Kate Kim

 Do you have any peers who have or are abusing opioids or stimulants?

 I used to.
-Well, I knew someone who was, but then she got treated.
+Well, I knew someone who was, but then she got treatment.
 Sadly, my best friend — one of my best friends — started using drugs.
 Other things, too.
 I think she used antidepressants, and she overdosed on them.
 She had to go to the psych ward for it.
 That was very sad for me.
-It all happened last year, so I wanted to learn more about it [addiction].
-[I want to know] how I can help different people to not go through these things.
+It all happened last year, so I wanted to learn more about [addiction].
+[I want to know] how I can help different people not to go through these things.

 Have opioids had an impact on your community, school, or environment outside of what you just shared?